Chickpea & Sweet Potato Salad

 - 2 medium (250 g) sweet potatoes

-- 2 tsp cold-pressed peanut oil
+- 2 tsp cold-pressed peanut oil, or extra virgin olive oil

 - Salt